skaraogl/UPWORK_001_RotorFluxobserver/README.md

-# UPWORK_001_AlvaroArenas_RotorFluxobserver
+# UPWORK_001_RotorFluxobserver
-This repository is for the Upwork Job #001 for User Alvaro Arenas developing a rotor flux observer.
+This repository is for the Upwork Job #001 for developing a rotor flux observer in the context of motor control.